History of Kolkata: Establishment of English trade in Bengal (1610–1900)

 As a result, a peace treaty was signed between Shaista Khan and Charnock on 16 August 1687.
-Shaista Khan allowed them to remain in Bengal, however to be limited only to Uluberia, a small town on the bank of river Hooghly south of Sutanuti, where they were allowed to make a port and do business from there, but their war ships were strictly not allowed to enter Hooghly.
-Charnock arrived at Uluberia, started making a dock there, however soon started to dislike the place and wanted to return to Sutanuti.
-At this time the governor asked them to return and settle at Hooghly, ordered them not to build any structure at Sutanuti and asked Charnock to pay a large sum of money for compensation.
+Shaista Khan allowed them to remain in Bengal; however, they were limited only to Uluberia, a small town on the bank of the river Hooghly south of Sutanuti, where they were allowed to make a port and do business from there.
+Still, their warships were strictly forbidden from entering the Hooghly.
+Charnock arrived at Uluberia, started making a dock there, however soon began to dislike the place and wanted to return to Sutanuti.
+At this time, the governor asked them to return and settle at Hooghly, ordered them not to build any structure at Sutanuti, and asked Charnock to pay a large sum of money for compensation.
 While not in a position to fight against the Governor's troops, two Company agents were sent to Dhaka to plead to the governor to allow them to return to Sutanuti and build a fort there.

-At the same time, when the news of failure of Nicholson reached England, it was decided that until a fort was built on the bank of the river, the English would never be able to do business with ease and would always be on the mercy of the forces of the governor.
+At the same time, when the news of the failure of Nicholson reached England, it was decided that until a fort was built on the bank of the river, the English would never be able to do business with ease and would always be at the mercy of the forces of the governor.
 For this, Captain Heath was sent to Bengal with 160 soldiers either to fight and win against the forces of the governor or to bring back all the properties of the company to Madras and abandon the trade in Bengal.
-Captain Heath arrived in October 1688 in Bengal, took all of company persons on board, set sail to Balasore on 8 November 1688.
-He reached Balasore on 29 November, pounded and destroyed the town including their own factory and released some English prisoners from the Governor's prison.
+Captain Heath arrived in October 1688 in Bengal, took all of the company's personnel on board, and set sail to Balasore on 8 November 1688.
+He reached Balasore on 29 November, pounded and destroyed the town, including their own factory, and released some English prisoners from the Governor's prison.

-They left Balasore on 13 December for Chittagong, reached there on 17 December, found the Governor's fortification too strong to destroy and decided to wait until his demands are answered by the governor.
-However, instead of waiting for Governor's answer, Captain Heath set sail to Arakan, arrived there on 31 January 1689 and offered treaty to the king that English will fight against the Mughals at Dhaka and the king would provide them settlements in his dominion.
+They left Balasore on 13 December for Chittagong, reached there on 17 December, found the Governor's fortification too strong to destroy, and decided to wait until the governor answered his demands.
+However, instead of waiting for the Governor's answer, Captain Heath set sail to Arakan, arrived there on 31 January 1689, and offered a treaty to the king that the English would fight against the Mughals at Dhaka and the king would provide them with settlements in his dominion.
 When a fortnight passed without any answer from the king, Captain Heath, frustrated and dejected, returned to Madras on 4 March 1689.
-This was a total failure of English objectives in Bengal during the early period of 1689 which caused them abandoning Bengal as their trading location in eastern region.
+This was a total failure of English objectives in Bengal during the early period of 1689, which caused them to abandon Bengal as their trading location in the eastern region.